storyblok/storyblok-cli/src/commands/components/push/README.md

 The `components push` command allows you to upload components and their dependencies to your Storyblok space.

 > [!WARNING]
-> This command requires that you have previously used the `components pull` command to download the components.
-If you used any options during the pull (like `--suffix` or `--separate-files`), you must use the same options when pushing to ensure the files are found correctly.
+> This command requires you have previously used the `components pull` command to download those components.
+If you used any flags during the pull (like `--suffix` or `--separate-files`), you must apply them with the same values when pushing to ensure files are found correctly.

 ## Basic Usage